 The Second World War is arguably the single most influential event in the history of mankind in terms of its impact on the lives of individuals.
-Sarah met the love of her life, an American lieutenant who was stationed in England to be deployed to Europe, in 1944.
+This was the time when Sarah met the love of her life—an American lieutenant stationed in England to be deployed to Europe in 1944.
 Sarah met him at a dance in the Hammersmith Palais: “He danced like an angel”, Sarah remembers.
 The courtship did not last very long, as he was killed during the battle of the Hürtgen Forrest in November of that year.

 The period after the war is marked by great social change.
 The terror of the war made people realise that there was a need to break with old traditions and dogmas.
 Existentialist philosophers proclaimed that we are masters of our own life, constructing our own biographies instead of being confined by social class, gender and religion.
 It was in the wake of the social change that Sarah was able to resist her mother’s expectation for her to marry within her own social group.

 Sarah kept working after she married because her husband was not able to keep a regular job.
 These were hard times for Sarah and her family because there was no social welfare to speak of and Sarah depended on her community and family to help raise her children.
 The number of married women in the work force at that time was a lot lower in the 1960’s than is currently the case.
 Workforce participation of women between 25 and 34 almost doubled every ten years between 1933 and 1981, while the growth from 1991 onwards has stagnated.